Whether you’re planning a magical family vacation or reliving childhood dreams, Disneyland and Disney World are top destinations.

 Disney World

-In addition to the four primary theme parks and 32 resorts, Disney World has a number of attractions spread around its enormous 43-square-mile property.
+In addition to the four primary theme parks and 32 resorts, Disney World has several attractions spread around its enormous 43-square-mile property.

 At Disney World, there are two water parks: Typhoon Lagoon and Blizzard Beach, both of which are easily enjoyable for an entire day.